Phish concert tours and festivals: Sources

-The first Phish concert setlist archive was "The Helping Phriendly Book", a section of the fan-based Phish.net website unveiled on the Internet in 1991.
-Two books, The Pharmer's Almanac and The Phish Companion, contained detailed collections of Phish setlists, the first appearing in six volumes between 1995 and 2000 and the latter prepared to release a third volume in 2016.
+The first Phish concert setlist archive was "The Helping Phriendly Book," a section of the fan-made Phish.net website unveiled on the Internet in 1991.
+Two books, The Pharmer's Almanac and The Phish Companion, contained detailed collections of Phish setlists, the first having appeared in six volumes between 1995 and 2000 and the latter releasing a third volume in 2016.